awsdocs/amazon-pinpoint-developer-guide/doc-source/permissions-export-endpoints.md

 1. Create an IAM role and attach the policy to it\.

-This section contains procedures for completing both of these steps\.
+This topic contains procedures for completing both of these steps\.
 These procedures assume that you've already created an Amazon S3 bucket, and a folder in that bucket, for storing exported segments\.
-For more information about creating buckets, see [Create a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) in the *Amazon Simple Storage Service Getting Started Guide*\.
+For information about creating buckets, see [Create a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) in the *Amazon Simple Storage Service Getting Started Guide*\.

-These procedures also assume that you've already installed and configured the AWS CLI\.
-For more information about setting up the AWS CLI, see [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) in the *AWS Command Line Interface User Guide*\.
+These procedures also assume that you've already installed and configured the AWS Command Line Interface \(AWS CLI\)\.
+For information about setting up the AWS CLI, see [Installing the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) in the *AWS Command Line Interface User Guide*\.

 ## Step 1: Create the IAM Policy<a name="permissions-export-endpoints-create-policy"></a>